tomboy-notes/tomboy-ng/prepare.md

 **Launchpad PPA**
 ========
 Is built on a different VM, U2004mQt.
 A little more complicated because we also build the Qt5 version, changelog needs to be 'adjusted'.
-There is a script that automates the whole build SRC packages, unpack and build binaries called test-ppa-bash in the scripts directory.
+There is a script that automates the whole build SRC packages, unpack and build binaries.
 Again, only suited to building the release (ie, not a rebuild in the case of packaging errors).
 If you need build by hand, look through the script.